spotDL/spotify-downloader/README.md

     - {ext}
     - {playlist}

+> **Tip**: If, for example, you have moved a downloaded file but do not want it to be downloaded again, create a file with the same name and the extension `.skip`.
+The download will then be skipped here.

 ## `pipx` Isolated Environment Alternative

 For users who are not familiar with `pipx`, it can be used to run scripts **without**